cfengine/documentation/overview/glossary.markdown

 Used to restrict when / where promises are evaluated.
 Appear in front of promises in CFEngine policy, consisting of a class expression followed by two colons.
 Class guards are sometimes called context class expressions.

 #### CMDB

-A Configuration Management Database.
-A term coined as part of the IT Infrastructure Library (ITIL) as an outgrowth of an inventory database.

-#### CMDB